 When you’re away from home or sleeping, reduce the thermostat setting.
 You won’t forget to turn the thermostat down before you leave and end up heating an empty house (this is one of our pet peeves).

 There are even thermostats that can be programmed by themselves in today’s technology!
-Some adapt and study your daily patterns automatically, without your involvement.
+Some adapt and study their daily patterns automatically, without your involvement.

 8. Perform an energy audit